-We also measure depth through Vernier caliper, but Vernier caliper does not deliver as much as accuracy and precision, because extension rod of Vernier caliper has no standard, it used only for comparison purpose.
+We also measure depth through the Vernier calliper, but the Vernier calliper does not deliver as much accuracy and precision, because the extension rod of the Vernier calliper has no standard, it is used only for comparison purposes.

-Depth micrometer used to measure the depth of an object with precision and accuracy with least count of 0.01 mm.
-The measuring span is 25 mm just like in micrometer, that can change by changing upsetting rod.
+A depth micrometre is used to measure the depth of an object with precision and accuracy with least count of 0.01 mm.
+The measuring span is 25 mm just like in micrometre, which can change by changing upsetting rod.

 16. Measuring Tape

-Measuring tape is used to measuring long distance.
+Measuring tape is used to measure long distances.